smourier/DirectNAot/README.md

     * Audio (WASAPI)
     * XPS
     * others (dependencies, etc)
-* Modern code exclusively based on .NET Core newer source-generated `LibraryImport`, source-generated `ComWrappers, etc. Note the result is the .dll size is significantly bigger.
+* Modern code exclusively based on .NET Core newer source-generated `LibraryImport`, source-generated `ComWrappers`, etc. Note the result is the .dll size is significantly bigger.
 * How it works and how it's made is, at its root, completely driven by .NET Core ComWrapper source generator and AOT requirements: trimming, and disabled runtime marshaling.
 * Both DirectN and DirectN.Extensions are AOT-friendly.
 * `unsafe` usage is as limited as possible.
 * Raw pointers (like `ISomething*`) usage is not publicly exposed, only interface types (like `ISomething`), or `nint` depending on the situation. `object` as out parameter type for untyped (native `void**`) COM interfaces has been considered but it's been replaced by `nint` which is more universal, including for authoring (aka implementing COM interfaces in .NET) scenarios.
 * All `ComObject` instances are created using ComWrappers' "unique instance" (`CreateObjectFlags.UniqueInstance` and `UniqueComInterfaceMarshaller<>`) marshalling feature, as we want to control when objects are released (what's the serious use of non-unique instances in interop scenarios anyway?)
-* Due to the usage of unique instances everywhere in DirectN AOT, we had to add a hack to overcome a nasty .NET 8 bug https://github.com/dotnet/runtime/issues/96901 or everything crashes very quickly at GC or finalizing time.
-This hack is inactive under .NET 9+.
+* Due to the usage of unique instances everywhere in DirectN AOT, a hack once had to overcome a nasty .NET 8 bug https://github.com/dotnet/runtime/issues/96901 where everything crashed very quickly at GC or finalizing time.
+The bug is fixed since .NET 9, and as DirectN AOT now requires .NET 10, the hack is never active.
 * Doing interop is inherently unsafe but we want to keep a .NET-like programming whenever possible.
 The generated code serves a similar purpose to the CsWin32 project, but the final generated code and net result (ie: how we use it as a caller) are quite different (although CsWin32 has been improved at the end of 2025).

-## Same names and types than the native concepts, easy port from C/C++ to C#!
+## Same names and types as the native concepts, easy port from C/C++ to C#!
-DirectNAot allows you to port C/C++ code to C#, or to write C# code from scratch, probably more easily than with other existing interop libraries in this domain because one of its main objective is to use **exactly the same names and types than the native concepts** (interfaces, enums, structures, constants, methods, arguments, guids, etc.) .
+DirectNAot allows you to port C/C++ code to C#, or to write C# code from scratch, probably more easily than with other existing interop libraries in this domain because one of its main objective is to use **exactly the same names and types as the native concepts** (interfaces, enums, structures, constants, methods, arguments, guids, etc.) .
 So you can read the official documentation, use existing C/C++ samples, and start coding with .NET right away.

 By design, everything is in the same namespace (and in the same assembly if you use the whole .dll or nuget package) so you don't need to know where is defined this or that interface, constants, etc.